limwa/jmm.limwa.pt/README.md

 - `ADMIN_CONTACT_INFO` - The contact information for the administrator.
 Used for when there is an internal server error in the compilation process.
 - `ANALYTICS_PROVIDER` - The analytics provider you are using.
 Only "cloudflare" is supported at this time.
   - `CLOUDFLARE_ANALYTICS_TOKEN` - The token for the Cloudflare analytics provider.
+- `JMM_EXTRA_ARGS` - Extra arguments passed to the compiler during compilation.
+Arguments must be separated using `:/:`.
+  - Example: `-d:/:--pretty`.

 ## How to deploy